SnowEx/snow-cookbook/README.md

 ## Structure

-This cookbook is broken up into two main sections - "Foundations" and "Example Workflows."
+This cookbook is broken up into three main sections: "Data Access", "Observations", and "Analysis and Machine Learning".
+The current listing of subtopics is currently a work in progress.

-### Section 1: Foundations
+### Section 1: Data Access

+* Field Campaigns Overview
-* TBD
+* SnowExSQL Database

-### Section 2: Example Workflows for Specific Disciplines
+### Section 2: Observations

+* GPR and Lidar
+* Time-lapse Cameras
+* UAVSAR
+* Microstructure
+* AVIRIS-NG
+* Terrestrial Laser Scanning

+### Section 3: Analysis and Machine Learning

+* Neural Networks with PyTorch
+* Snow Modeling
+* UCLA Reanalysis
+* MERRA-2
-* TBD
+* ERA5

 ## Running the Notebooks